Javokhir210/hw3/README.md

 page.
 The message is saved in ScreenData class with info variable.
 Update message method is used to update the info message.
 Then in the main I used provider for that.
 Additionally, I have used images also.
 You can go forward or backward among the pages by pressing corresponding buttons.
 In page 4 i have added 4 containers with math problems.
 You can write answers in the text fields.
-That is it, I have completed the code according to requirements.
+That is it, I have completed the assignment according to requirements.